• (03) 9013 9323

 Air Conditioner Maintenance Tips

-Check the Cabin Filter
+Check Cabin Filter

-Examine the Blower motor
+Examine the Blower Meter

 Inspect the Condenser